LevinHornischer/Logic-and-AI/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-This is the website for the project 'Logic and AI'.
+This is the website for the project 'Logic and AI' run during summer 2024 at the Institute for Advanced Study in Amsterdam.
 It is currently under construction.